 Avoid the Road if Possible

-In addition, if you’re able, use sidewalks and paths whenever possible even if they put you with traffic.
+Use sidewalks and paths whenever possible, even if they put you with traffic.
 It’s much better to be on a sidewalk, which is clearly for pedestrians and significantly more feet away from cars, than on the road.

 Run Single File If Running With Others